abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Saving and loading**

-!!!
-Info ""
 NumPy makes it easy to save and load `ndarray`s in binary or text format.

 ### **Binary `.npy` format**

-!!!
-Info ""
 Let's create a random array and save it.

 ```py
 a = np.random.rand(2,3)